Greece submits request to IMF for new loan facility

 ATHENS Greece has formally submitted a request to the International Monetary Fund for a new loan facility, the country's finance ministry said on Friday.

 Greece is due to begin talks with its EU and IMF lenders on a new bailout deal.
-The extent of the IMF's participation has remained unclear once its current programme expires next year.
+The extent of the IMF's participation has remained unclear once its current program expires next year.

 "We would like to inform you that we are seeking a new loan facility from the International Monetary Fund," Finance Minister Euclid Tsakalotos wrote in a July 23-dated letter to IMF chief Christine Lagarde.
 "We look forward to continued cooperation with the Fund."